niceandserious/grunt-cdnify/README.md

 > Grunt plugin for rewriting static resource URLs found in your HTML and CSS.

+**nb. this is the niceandserious fork, which fixes bugs in both grunt-cdnify and its dependency css-url-rewriter**

 ## What it does
 The task looks through your specified files for URLs to rewrite, in the following places: